solana-labs/solana/rfcs/rfc-001-smart-contracts-engine.md

                 [Figure 1.
 Smart Contracts Stack]

- In Figure 1. an untrusted client, creates a program in the front-end language of her choice, (like C/C++/Rust/Lua), and compiles it with LLVM to a position independnet shared object ELF, targeting BPF bytecode.
+In Figure 1. an untrusted client, creates a program in the front-end language of her choice, (like C/C++/Rust/Lua), and compiles it with LLVM to a position independent shared object ELF, targeting BPF bytecode.
 Solana will safely load and execute the ELF.

 ## Bytecode

 Our bytecode is based on Berkley Packet Filter.
-The requirements for BPF overlap almost exactly with the requirements we have
+The requirements for BPF overlap almost exactly with the requirements we have:

 1. Deterministic amount of time to execute the code
 2. Bytecode that is portable between machine instruction sets